Length Function Compatibility for Group Actions on Real Trees: Introduction

 \begin{definition} A $G$-tree $T$ is a \emph{common refinement} of $G$-trees $A$ and $B$ if there are equivariant Lipschitz surjections $T\to A$ and $T\to B$ that preserve alignment. \end{definition}

-\begin{theorem}[\cite{guirardel-core}*{Theorem 6.1}] Suppose $A$ and $B$ are two minimal $G$-trees such that the core $\core(A,B)\neq \emptyset$.
-Then $A$ and $B$ have a common refinement if and only if the core $\core(A,B)$ is one-dimensional.
-In this case the augmented core $\hatcore(A,B)$ with the $\ell_1$ metric is a common refining tree. \end{theorem}
+Guirardel~\cite{guirardel-core} introduces a convex core (and a notion of intersection number) for a pair of $G$-trees, and proves~\cite{guirardel-core}*{Theorem 6.1} that this convex core is one-dimensional if and only if there exists a common refinement of the two $G$-trees.

-In the opening example, the compatibility of two sets of simple closed curves also entailed a compatibility for the resulting length functions on $\pi_1(\Sigma)$.
-The theory of group actions on real trees is greatly aided by studying the associated length functions (developed by several authors~\cites{alperin-moss,chiswell,culler-morgan,imrich,lyndon,parry}, and reviewed in Section~\ref{sec:lfs}).
+In the opening example, the compatibility of two sets of simple closed curves also entailed a compatibility for the resulting length functions on $\piS$.
 One family of actions, known as irreducible actions (Definition~\ref{def:irreducible}), are completely characterized by their length functions~\cites{culler-morgan,parry}.

-This article relates Guirardel's compatibility condition for $G$-trees to the additivity of their respective length functions, in the case that both trees are irreducible.
-The relationship is established via a combinatorial characterization of compatibility.

-\begin{theorem} Suppose $G$ is a finitely generated group.
-Suppose $A$ and $B$ are irreducible $G$-trees with length functions $\ell$ and $m$ respectively.
-The core $\core(A,B)$ is one dimensional if and only if $\ell + m$ is a length function of a $G$-tree.
-In this case, $\hatcore(A,B)$ is the irreducible $G$-tree with length function $\ell+m$. \end{theorem}
+In the more general setting of $G$-trees, Guirardel and Levitt~\cite{guirardel-levitt}*{Appendix A} prove that two minimal, irredicuble $G$-trees have a common refinement if and only if the sum of their length functions is again the length function of a minimal, irreducible $G$-tree~\cite{guirardel-levitt}*{Appendix A}.
+Moreover, in this case there is a common refinement with length function equal to the sum.